 The Tribe of Levi Territory?

-It is interesting to note that in both sections of scripture, God end by reminding Moses that He is the Lord, showing that His command is final.
+It is interesting to note that in both sections of scripture, God ends by reminding Moses that He is the Lord, showing that His command is final.

-So the tribe of Levi became the sacrifice of thanksgiving for God delivering the Hebrew to safety.
-In exchange for the firstborn males and livestock, God took the Levites as a sacrifice for Himself, and dedicated the Tribe of Levi to serve Him.
+So, the tribe of Levi became the sacrifice of thanksgiving for God delivering the Hebrews to safety.
+In exchange for the firstborn males and livestock, God took the Levites as a sacrifice for Himself and dedicated the Tribe of Levi to serve Him.